docs

 Query Price

-Current dfinance VM implementation supports querying the price for the provided ticker thanks to Coins module:
+Current dfinance VM implementation supports querying the price for the provided ticker thanks to module:

 address 0x1 {